Rubber Plant Care: Stop Yellow Leaves & Root Rot (Ficus elastica)

 Yellow leaves Overwatering Let soil dry completely; check for root rot

-Dropping leaves Temperature shock or overwatering Move away from drafts; adjust watering
+Dropping leaves Temperature shock, low light, or overwatering Move away from drafts; brighten; adjust watering

 Curling leaves Under- or overwatering Check soil moisture; adjust accordingly

-Brown spots Sunburn or root rot Move from direct sun; check roots
+Brown spots Sunburn, root rot, or anthracnose (leaf disease) Move from direct sun; check roots; remove affected leaves

 Leggy growth Insufficient light Move to a brighter location